ggear/cloudera-framework/README.md

 * [Example 4](https://github.com/ggear/cloudera-framework/tree/master/cloudera-framework-parent/cloudera-framework-example-4)
   (Java, Kafka, Spark2 Streaming, Kudu, HDFS)
 * [Example 5](https://github.com/ggear/cloudera-framework/tree/master/cloudera-framework-parent/cloudera-framework-example-5)
-  (Python, Numpy/Pandas, PySpark, Spark2, HDFS)
+  (Python, NLTK, PySpark, Spark2, HDFS)

 In addition, an archetype is available allowing one to stand up a simple, bare bones project for new cloudera-framework clients as so (assuming Eclipse as the IDE):